1963 Edmonton municipal election

 The 1963 municipal election was held October 16, 1963 to elect a mayor and six aldermen to sit on Edmonton City Council and four trustees to sit on each of the public and separate school boards.
 The electorate also decided three plebiscite questions.

 There were ten aldermen on city council, but four of the positions were already filled: Frederick John Mitchell, Ethel Wilson, Morris Weinlos, and Vincent Dantzer were all elected to two-year terms in 1962 and were still in office.
 George Prudham was also elected to a two-year term in 1961, but resigned.
+Six were elected in this election, all to one-year terms.